 Failover and fail-back functionality ensures an always-monitored network environment by utilizing a secondary standby server.
 If a failure occurs in the primary server, the secondary server is readily available to take over and the database is secure.
 This ensures a hundred percent network and device uptime.

 Benefits of the Failover system:

 The process of network monitoring and management is simplified and automated with the help of network monitoring software and network monitor tools.
 From a wide range of available network management solutions, it is important to choose a network monitor system which can effectively tackle network bottlenecks and performance woes which might have a negative impact on network performance.
 With the sudden spurt in enterprise network monitoring, and remote network monitoring, a wide range of network monitoring device and network monitoring solutions are available in in the market.
 An effective network management system will contain a built-in network monitor tool can help network admins cut down on the workforce and automate basic troubleshooting techniques.

 Features of an effective network monitor software:

-Network monitoring has become an important aspect of managing any IT infrastructure.
+Monitoring network has become an important aspect of managing any IT infrastructure.
 Similarly, a network assessment is considered an elementary step in aligning your IT infrastructure towards the business goals, enabled by network monitoring application.
 Learn how to assess your network for identifying security threats and performance bottlenecks.

 A network monitor is a system designed to monitor and troubleshoot issues raised in the network.
 It pings the devices present in the environment and gathers information on various performance metrics like availability, traffic, bandwidth utilization and much more.

 Network monitoring keeps your network ahead of outages and helps you resolve issues much before it reaches the end users.
 With network being the backbone of any business, stable network means more reliability.
 It helps monitor the network, analyze the statistics and transform it into business ready data.